denissb/denissb.github.io/cv.md

 cv:
   name: Deniss Borisovs
   occupation: Senior Web Developer focused on Front-end
-  updateDate: 27.11.2021
+  updateDate: 2021-11-27
   contact:
-    tel: +45 22286842
     email: deniss.borisovs@gmail.com
   description: |
     I am an experienced IT professional interested in exploring and applying technology to solve modern day problems.
 Currently focusing on Front-end (mobile/web/cross-platform) and cloud-native application design and development, with love for Open source software and knowledge sharing.

     I am used to being a part of a productive team, but am also able to effectively self-manage during independent projects.

     Actively practicing the following technologies:
     - React/React Native